aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iportion/get_coordinates/_index.md

 ### Returns

-Coordinates of the beginning of the portion .NET type System.Drawing.PointF
+Coordinates of the beginning of the portion **aspose.pydrawing.PointF**